Sudan police deploy in large numbers ahead of fresh protests

-CAIRO (AP) — Sudanese security forces are deploying in large numbers in Khartoum and the capital’s twin city in anticipation of fresh protests calling on longtime ruler Omar al-Bashir to step down.
+CAIRO (AP) — Sudanese security forces were deploying in large numbers on Sunday in Khartoum and the capital’s twin city in anticipation of fresh protests calling on longtime ruler Omar al-Bashir to step down, according to activists and video clips circulating online.

-Video clips circulating online show hundreds of security forces in Khartoum and more heading to nearby Omdurman, a hotbed of dissent that saw hours of pitched battles between police and protesters last week.
+The videos show hundreds of security forces in all-terrain vehicles in Khartoum and heading to nearby Omdurman, a traditional hotbed of dissent that saw hours of pitched battles between police and protesters last week.

-Sunday’s expected protests come amid a series of strikes by professional unions, including doctors, teachers, lawyers and pharmacists.
-Demonstrations are also expected in other cities.
+Sunday’s anticipated protests come amid a series of strikes, already underway or planned for this week, by professional unions, including doctors, teachers, lawyers and pharmacists.
+Demonstrations are also expected in other cities on Sunday.

 Al-Bashir, who seized power in a military coup nearly 30 years ago, insists there will be no change of leadership except through the ballot box.
+Already one of the longest serving leaders in the region, he is expected to run for a new term in office in elections next year.

 Most Read Nation & World Stories